Rating President Trump’s First 2 Years

 If you voted for the Democrats, the ratings on President Trump you’ve read were likely ultra-negative and defamatory, perhaps laced with profanity and accusations.
 If you voted Republican, you may not have read anything positive.
 So, let’s explore that here.

 Before we assess his first 2 years, we should remember just how difficult it is to turn a country around.
-In 2016, the US was a mess with high debt, outrageous persistent trade deficits with no end in sight, and an economy fueled by quantitative easing.
+In 2016, the US was a mess with high debt, outrageous persistent trade deficits with no end in sight, and an economy fueled only by quantitative easing.

 How Trump Rates Himself?
 Well, he has a different version that’s a little too rosy, but the truth is that he’s created a US economy ready to grow.

 I want to mention that I’m not saying I like Donald Trump, as his corrosive personality and lack of compassion are well known.
 And some of his comments are awful.
 However his mission to mend the United States for the greater good trumps all his personal faults.

 Free Trade has done a lot of damage to American society.
 The heartland disappeared and progressively, an overspecialized business and manufacturing sphere has left whole communities vulnerable to vacating corporations.
 It’s like a game of monopoly.
 At the end, one player owns everything.
 And everyone else?
 Well it seems they just disappear.